-Mr P Ramsey, Headmaster and Mr J Acton, Chair of Governors To be determined by the Local Governing Body
+Mr P Ramsey, Headmaster and Mr R Kennedy, Chair of Governors Determined by the Full Governing Body on 31st January 2017.

 In Year Admissions

 The school will remain part of the county council's coordinated In Year admissions scheme.
 In year applications should be made online at www.hertfordshire.gov.uk/inyear